-World Move to LINUX,
+Schools Around the World Move to LINUX, Drop Windows

-The open source software revolution
+The open source software revolution REACHES colleges and universities around the world

 You might think that only UNIX programmers and geek hackers are advocating for free and open source software like Linux and Ubuntu but everyone, from state governments and big business, including learning centers around the world are finding out that open source has come into its own as a stable, robust and secure computing environment.

 Design schools all over the world are switching to GIMP, Blender and Inkscape and dropping Adobe Creative Suite Cloud and Microsoft Windows.
 Schools are learning that even when using older equipment, they can run a distribution (version) of Linux and have the same if not better computing experience!
-Public schools, Colleges and Universities around the world are opting to cut costs from exorbitant software upgrade licenses by shifting to open source computing and choosing Linux systems installed in all of their computing services-- on servers and desktop computers.
+Public

 By doing so, they don't get stuck with systems that will no longer be supported by brand companies, but will rely on the open source community to keep their systems updated and get able tech support from them too.
 All for free.
 Plus, the nominal donations to the Linux distros are still more acceptable compared to paying through the nose for upgrade licenses just to keep using what you already paid for--aka--brand software.

-Check out the progressive countries which are opting for Linux and dropping Microsoft Windows and licensed cloud-based apps.
+which are opting for Linux and dropping Microsoft Windows and licensed

 Russian Schools

-In 2007, Russia announced that all its learning institutions would begin running Linux software.
+software.
 To avoid getting flagged by the World Trade Organization for software piracy, Russia has opted to promote open source free software instead.
 There is still some leeway for individual schools who want to use the Windows platform but they have to pay for upgrade licenses out of their own funds--Microsoft allegedly tried to hold back the transition by offering cut-rate license fees of $30 per computer to some vital school markets, but most learning centers in Russia are going to use open source software.

-Kids in Moscow learning center having a taste of open source
+Image is all rights reserved to Moscow City Government website.
+Kids in Moscow learning center having a taste of open source software in their computing literacy lessons.

-Even Prime Minister Vladimir Putin had already signed a plan for transition of power structures and the federal budget for using free software starting from 2011 until 2015.
+free software starting from 2011 until 2015.
 Indications show that the Russians will be developing their own national operating system based off Linux with $5 million dollar budget.
 In 2014, Russia’s Industry and Trade Ministry announced plans to replace US microchips Intel and AMD, used in government’s computers, with domestically-produced micro processor: Baikal.
 These new Russian made chips will be installed on computers of state ministries and firms, which include state schools: these institutions purchase up to 700,000 personal computers annually worth $500 million and 300,000 servers worth $800 million.
 Those computers will be running open source software in the future too.

 German Universities

-ComputerWeekly has reported in 2007 that 33 German universities are using Linux systems from Novell.
-SuSe Linux Enterprise Desktop was the version chosen for their computing needs for its more flexible IT architecture.
+IT architecture.
 But the most publicized and stunning migration to Linux in the EU was by the City of Munich in Germany.
 Outright rejecting Microsoft chairman Stephen Balmer's own overtures and repriced unit licensing, the German city favored running a proprietarily developed LiMux client for a Linux migration across all city computing services which included the city's state schools.
 Munich is run by a socialist local government.
 "If you're staying with Microsoft you're getting more and more overwhelmed to update and change your whole IT infrastructure," claimed Peter Hofmann.

 By making the migration to Linux, the Munich chose a safer future with technology that uses open interfaces and data formats over proprietary branded versions of a paid license computing environment.
 The transition started in 2003 and was finished over several years but the city council's motto for the project was "Quality Over Time" to get the best performance from their Linux transition while making their own LiMux systems.
 By implementing LiMux and OpenOffice over Microsoft systems and apps, Munich was able to extend the lifespan of its older equipment and PCs saving the council some €10m as of 2015.
 The city is enjoying getting technical support from the local German Linux community in smoothing out hardware compatibility issues and streamlining IT maintennance for units across the city.
 LiMux is now up to version 6 running off KDE 5, Ubuntu 13.04 LTS and systemd.